emacsorphanage/helm-open-github/README.md

-# open-github.el
+# helm-open-github.el
-*open-github.el* is utilities for opening github url.
+*helm-open-github.el* is utilities for opening github url.
 This is inspired by URL below.

 * http://shibayu36.hatenablog.com/entry/2013/01/18/211428